England set up chance to level Ashes series

 By that stage, England had already got to the stage where Australia would need to complete the highest-ever successful chase in a Test on this ground.

-There is rain forecast for Sunday, though not enough bad weather across the final two days to match the ruined end of the drawn fourth Test at Old Trafford.
+There is rain forecast for Sunday, though not enough bad weather to emulate the wet end to the drawn fourth Test at Old Trafford or ruin what will be an emotional farewell to Broad, England's second highest wicket-taker of all time.

 England are looking to draw the series 2-2, while Australia are looking for the 3-1 win that would give them a first success in this country for 22 years.